Aims/priorities: The funding is for charities and community groups whose projects address one of the Focus Foundation’s three core pillars:

 - The first stage is to submit an Expression of Interest.
 Groups should receive a response within a month.

 - Those who are successful will be invited to submit a full application form.
-The Foundation aims to respond with two months.
+The Foundation aims to respond within two months.